byuitechops/child-template/documentation/commands.md

 ### npm start <1-4>

-This command runs your child module (currently only in `preImport` mode).
+This command runs your child module.
 Use this when you want to see if your module runs.

 Giving it a number between 1 and 4 designates which gauntlet it will run on.
 Giving it an invalid number will exit out of it with an error message.
 Giving it nothing will default to gauntlet 1.